glouppe/info8010-deep-learning/lecture10.md

 # Today

-How to estimate uncertainty with and in neural networks?
+How to estimate uncertainty with and of neural networks?

 - Uncertainty
 - Aleatoric uncertainty